Liamb17/CodeInstitute-M1/README.md

 * Navigation bar is visible on the top of each web page.
 It is responsive and will adapt to mobile devices by changing into a burger menu.
 * Navigation scheme:
     * On left side there is a logo.
 It can be used as navigation link to the main page.
-    * On right side there are four links or burger menu.
+    * On right side there are four links or a burger menu if in responsive mode.
 It contains:
         * Home
         * Services
         * Case Studies
         * Contact

 ## Footer
-* Footer is present and the same on all pages.
-This showcases the technologies the company uses and a description about the business.
+* The footer is present and the same on all pages.
+This showcases the technologies the company works with and a small description about the business.
 This also has the same links that are easily reachable as in the header navigation.

 ## Home
 * Hero/Banner section
-    * At the top of the page there is a big banner, with a bold, simple statement " We make beautiful websites." - Very clear and to the point, tells the customer exactly what the business does.
+    * At the top of the page there is a big banner, with a bold, simple statement "We make beautiful websites." - Very clear and to the point, tells the customer exactly what the business does without needing to look further.

 * Services section
     * This shows a breakdown of 3 of the services offered, this is showcased in 3 seperate boxes